drestebon/papageorge/README.rst

 non-binded keys Write to console
 =============== ========================================

-You can change these bindings and introduced further bindings in the configuration file.
+You can change these bindings and add new ones in the configuration file.

 Configuration file
 ..................